Next alpha batch ready soon

-Sign up here to be notified when the next batch is going.
+Sign up to the Newsletter to be notified when the v3.3 boards are ready.

 - 2 motor channels, designed for >100A peak current.